NetherlandsForensicInstitute/puma/README.md

 # Puma - Programmable Utility for Mobile Automation

-Puma is a Python library for executing app-specific actions on mobile devices.
+Puma is a Python library for executing app-specific actions on mobile devices such as sending a message or starting a call.
 The goal is that you can focus on *what* should happen rather than *how* this should happen, so rather than write code to "tap on Bob's conversation on Alice's phone, enter the message, and press send", you can simply write "send a Telegram message to Bob from Alice's phone".

 To execute actions on the mobile device, Puma uses [Appium](https://appium.io/), and open-source project for UI automation.